pfmoore/lea/README.md

 If you have enhancements to propose or if you discover bugs, you are kindly invited to [create an issue on bitbucket Lea page](http://bitbucket.org/piedenis/lea/issues).
 All issues will be answered!

 Don't hesitate to send your comments, questions, … to [pie.denis@skynet.be](mailto:pie.denis@skynet.be), in English or French.
-You are welcome / _bienvenus_ !
+You are most welcome / _bienvenus_ !

-Also, if you use Lea in your developments or researches, please tell about it!
+Also, if you use Lea in your developments, researches or business, please tell about it!
 So, your experience can be shared and the project can gain recognition.
 Thanks!